dart-lang/language/working/0546-patterns/records-feature-specification.md

 `Never`.
 All record types are subtypes of `Record`, and supertypes of `Never`.

-A record type `A` is a subtype of record type `B` iff they have same shape and types of all fields of `A` are subtypes of corresponding field types of `B`.
-In type system lingo, this means record types are "covariant" or have "depth subtyping.
+A record type `A` is a subtype of record type `B` iff they have same shape and the types of all fields of `A` are subtypes of the corresponding field types of `B`.
+In type system lingo, this means record types are "covariant" or have "depth subtyping".
 Record types with different shapes are not subtypes.
 There is no "row polymorphism" or "width subtyping".

 If a record type has positional fields, then it is a subtype of the `Destructure` interface with the same number of fields and with type arguments